MarcoP0520/Network_Error_Detector/README.md

         1. Discord Bot correctly distributes network status updates
         2. The system consistently detects and reports network errors in real-time
         3. Stakeholders can easily access and interpret network status

+### Key Questions to Answer:
+    1. How will the Discord bot format and send notifications?
+    2. How frequently should the system check for network issues?
+    3. What specific network errors will the system detect?

+### Constraints and Assumptions